dandv/meteor-isotope/README.md

 {{> isotope cursor=myCursor template='myTemplate'}}
 ~~~

+Note: myCursor can also be an array of [cursorA, cursorB].

 To add classes to the generated &lt;ul/&gt; you can pass them using the cssClass option like so :
 ~~~js
 {{> isotope cursor=myCursor template='myTemplate' cssClass='small-block-grid-3 medium-block-grid-6'}}